ConductionNL/Proto-component-commonground/README.md

-# pc
+# PROTOTYPE COMPONENT

 Description
 ----
-Naast deze JSON rest API is er ook een [graphql](/graphql) interface beschikbaar.
+Next to this JSON REST API is a [graphql](/graphql) interface available.

 Additional Information
 ----